-If a Key Delivery element is included in the (Re)Association Response frame, the EDP AP MLD shall construct the Key Delivery element with the RSC field set to 0, with the MLO GTK KDE for each setup link, with the MLO IGTK KDE for each setup link if management frame protection is negotiated, with the MLO BIGTK KDE for each setup link if beacon protection is enabled, and with the PGTK KDE if EDP epoch is supported by both AP MLD and non-AP MLD.
+If a Key Delivery element is included in the (Re)Association Response frame, the EDP AP MLD shall construct the Key Delivery element with the RSC field set to 0, with the MLO GTK KDE for each setup link, with the MLO IGTK KDE for each setup link if management frame protection is negotiated, with the MLO BIGTK KDE for each setup link if beacon protection is enabled, and with the PGTK KDE if the Group EDP Epoch Supported field in the RSNXE is set to 1by the APs affiliated with the AP MLD and the non-AP MLD (#685).

 The EDP non-AP MLD shall decrypt the (Re)Association Response frame received from the EDP AP MLD using the TK and the pairwise cipher indicated in the Authentication frame exchange.
-If the decryption fails, the EDP AP MLD shall reject the association.
+If there is no output from the decryption algorithm (see 12.5.2.4 (CCMP decapsulation) and 12.5.4.4 (GCMP decapsulation))(#139), the EDP non-AP(#678) MLD shall discard the frame and terminate further protocol processing(#139).

-If the FT protocol is not used and in the (Re)Association Response frame the RSNE fields corresponding to each link are not identical to the corresponding RSNE fields of the link in the Beacon and Probe Response frames received from the corresponding AP affiliated with the EDP AP MLD or in the multi-link probe response received from the EDP AP MLD, the EDP non-AP MLD shall discard the response.(#679)
+If the FT protocol is not used, the FT initial mobility domain association is not used, (#176) and in the (Re)Association Response frame the RSNE fields corresponding to each link are not identical to the corresponding RSNE fields of the link in the Beacon or(#680) Probe Response frames received from the corresponding AP affiliated with the EDP AP MLD or in the multi-link probe response received from the EDP AP MLD, the EDP non-AP MLD shall discard the response.(#679)

-If the FT protocol is not used and the (Re)Association Response frame includes the RSNXE, the EDP non-AP MLD shall verify that the RSNXE corresponding to each link is identical to the corresponding RSNXE of the link in the Beacon and Probe Response frames received from the corresponding AP affiliated with the EDP AP MLD or in the multi-link probe response received from the EDP AP MLD.
+If the FT protocol is not used(#176), the EDP non-AP MLD shall verify that the RSNXE corresponding to each link in the (Re)Association Response frame(#176) is identical to the corresponding RSNXE of the link in the Beacon or(#680) Probe Response frames received from the corresponding AP affiliated with the EDP AP MLD or in the multi-link probe response received from the EDP AP MLD.
 If those frames did not include the RSNXE or if the RSNXEs are not identical, the EDP non-AP MLD shall discard the response.(#679)

+If the FT initial mobility domain association is used, then the FTE and MDE in the (Re)Association Response frame are checked to be the same as those provided in the second Authentication frame as defined in 12.16.8.1a (FT initial mobility domain association).
+If the check fails, the EDP non-AP MLD shall discard the response. (#176)

+If the FT initial mobility domain association is used, then the PMKR1Name in the RSNE in the (Re)Association Response frame is checked to be included and identical to the value that is sent in the (Re)Association Request frame.
+If the check fails, the EDP non-AP MLD shall discard the response. (#176)

+If the FT initial mobility domain association is used and in the (Re)Association Response frame the RSNE fields other than the Length field, the PMKID Count field and the PMKID list field corresponding to each link are not identical to the corresponding RSNE fields of the link in the Beacon or Probe Response frames received from the corresponding AP affiliated with the EDP AP MLD or in the multi-link probe response received from the EDP AP MLD, the EDP non-AP MLD shall discard the response. (#176)

 On successful (re)association,